Melissa K. VentroneMelissa Ventrone Clark Hill

 Melissa K. Ventrone

 Melissa K. Ventrone is a Member in the firm’s Chicago office where she addresses her clients’ cybersecurity needs.
 She reacts swiftly and decisively when she is enlisted on a cybersecurity breach.
-As a Co-chair of the cybersecurity breach response team, she focuses her experienced group of first responders, including lawyers and forensic investigators, on around-the-clock management of the situation and minimizing damage by working to limit any public or regulatory fallout.
+As a Leader of the Cybersecurity, Data Protection & Privacy team, she focuses her experienced group of first responders, including lawyers and forensic investigators, on around-the-clock management of a situation and minimizes damage by working to limit any public or regulatory fallout.
 Melissa is also a Co-chair of the firm's ASSET360 team, that helps to identify, mitigate and respond to cyber and data risks from a legal and technical perspective.
 When not managing her clients’ urgent breach concerns, Melissa is a proactive consultant in managing data privacy and security risks.
 She is also a zealous courtroom advocate in cybersecurity litigation.

 Melissa is a Certified Informational Privacy Professional (CIPP/US).